nhaus12/getting-and-cleaning-data/CodeBook.md

 ## 1. Data source

-The data from which the contents of the included data set (*mean-data-tidy.csv*) are derived comes from the [UCI Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The data from which the contents of the included data set (*mean-data-tidy.csv* and *mean-data-tidy.txt*) are derived comes from the [UCI Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## 2. Variables and transformation